 MGT 4640.
-Integrative Cases in Human Resource Management (3).F;S.
+The Strategy and Practice of Human Resource Management (3).F;S.

-The course is intended as the senior level integrative course in the Human Resource Management concentration under the B.S.B.A. degree in Management.
-It is designed to expose those enrolled to the "big picture," the intersection of human resource management, business policy, and competitive strategy.
-It is about human resource management from a strategic perspective.
-The goal will be to introduce young professionals to the core competency areas that will be needed to be successful managers of human capital, whether within the human resource function, some support area, or as a line manager.
+This course examines human resource management from a strategic perspective.
+It is an interactive course which explores the intersection of human resource management, business policy, and competitive strategy.
+The goal is to provide students with the skills and core competencies needed to be successful managers of human capital in organizations.
 Prerequisites: a minimum grade of "C" in any Writing in the Discipline (WID) course, and MGT 3620.